In executive order, Trump to dramatically change US approach to climate change

 Andrew Steer, CEO of the World Resources Institute, said that the executive order shows Trump is "failing a test of leadership to protect Americans' health, the environment and economy."

 But as much as Democrats and climate advocates will decry it, Trump's executive order follows the President's past comments about climate change.
-Through Trump told The New York Times during the election that he has an "open mind" about confronting climate change, he also once called it a hoax.
+Though Trump told The New York Times during the election that he has an "open mind" about confronting climate change, he also once called it a hoax.

 "The concept of global warming was created by and for the Chinese in order to make U.S. manufacturing non-competitive," Trump tweeted in November 2012.